At the Project:

 Why are feathers so important to a bird?
 Why must they be cared for?

-body for efficient aerodynamic passage through the air.
+balance a bird's body for efficient aerodynamic passage through the air.

-bird's thin skin from abrasions and ultraviolet radiation.
+which protects a bird's thin skin from abrasions and ultraviolet radiation.

 colorations and shapes, and their use in species-specific behaviors.

-genetic quality to potential mates.
+health and genetic quality to potential mates.

 What are feathers made of?